Skip to main content

 Child wellness

-We promote the good health of children attending Nursery and take necessary steps to prevent the spread of infection.
+We promote the good health of children attending nursery and take necessary steps to prevent the spread of infection.
 This policy and set of procedures are to ensure that children come to nursery well enough to join in and if they become unwell whilst at the nursery are treated with sensitivity and respect to support them and to help us protect other children from illness and the spread of infection.
 For your own child’s wellbeing and the wellbeing of others we strongly discourage sending your child in when they are unwell.
-Below is an assessment tool which helps you to identify if your child is well enough to attend Nursery.
+Below is an assessment tool which helps you to identify if your child is well enough to attend nursery.

 No nursery if